Gizmotronn/starsailors/novel.md

 # Star Sailors Novel

 Star Sailors began development in 2017, when I was 14.
 See the story [here](https://acord-robotics.github.io/starsailors/hydejack/2019-03-15-Star-Sailors-Plot/) or scroll down -

+Star Sailors is a book and game series that is written by the Star Sailors team.
+The game will be

 ## Original Post - 15th March 2019 - Star Sailors Plot